Fighting aging is no fun, but there’s no need for nips, tucks, and modifications. Strength training benefits us in a host of different ways.

 Shoulder Press – Works the shoulders, trapezius, and triceps.

 Hold the weight just above your shoulders.
-Raise them overhead then lower back down. head.
+Raise them overhead then lower them back down. head.
 Can be done from a standing or seated position.

 Shoulder Fly – Works the deltoids, forearms, and trapezius.